-Automatic illumination angle $oldsymbol{U}$: Turn on to use the automatic illumination angle.
+Automatic illumination angle : Turn on to use the automatic illumination angle.
+Turn off to set the illumination angle manually.

-Illumination angle : Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
+Illumination angle: Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
 If the camera has a wide angle of view, you can set the illumination angle to a narrower angle, which equals a greater tele position.
 This will result in dark corners in the image.

+IR wavelength : Select the desired wavelength for the IR light.

+White light (i)

-IR wavelength 🛈 : Select the desired wavelength for the IR light.
-White light i: Allow illumination 🛈 : Turn on to let the camera use white light in night mode.
-Synchronize illumination 🛈 : Turn on to automatically synchronize the white light with the surrounding light.
+Allow illumination U: Turn on to let the camera use white light in night mode.

+Synchronize illumination : Turn on to automatically synchronize the white light with the surrounding light.